dbindel/siagla/README.md

 Ideally, if I've made data entry errors, someone will be able to call me on it.

+## Job postings

+Job advertisements posted to the SIAG-LA mailing list are copied into the `_jobads` subdirectory.
+Job ads are posted in reverse chronological order by posting date on the jobs web page.
+Only ads that have not passed their closing date are listed.

+Unlike conferences, job ads do not get their own pages.
+The reasoning is that a past conference is still likely of interest (and there are many of them), while past job ads are less interesting.
+The data remains in the repository, so someone could change their mind about this in the future.

+The job record YAML looks like:

+    ---
+    title:
+    page:
+    posted:
+    closes:
+    ---

+If no closing date is explicitly mentioned, I default to two months after the posting.

 ## SIMAX papers

 Information on recent SIMAX papers is automatically scraped from the